 These behaviors can be broken down by asking 4 simple questions: How?
 Why?
 What?
 Where?

 How consumers use cannabis heavily varies depending on things like demographics.
-Just like our example above, consumers of all kinds will have different preferences on how they consume – via edibles, concentrates, flower, etc.
+Just like our example above, consumers of all kinds will have different preferences on how they consume – via edibles, vapes, flower, etc.

 Many consumers don’t use cannabis every day (though a significant portion use 5+ days/week).
 Frequency of use is important for developing consumer insights as brands look for additional opportunities to incorporate themselves in the daily lives of consumers.